VinayM6/Dockerized-CI-CD-Pipeline-with-Azure-DevOps/README.md

 5. Pushed the Working Code to a GitHub Repository:

 	Steps to push the code:
-		Created a new public GitHub repository.
+		a) Created a new public GitHub repository.
-		In the code folder, opened Command Prompt and ran the following commands: echo "# Dockerized-CI-CD-Pipeline-with-Azure-DevOps" >> README.md
+		b) In the code folder, opened Command Prompt and ran the following commands: echo "# Dockerized-CI-CD-Pipeline-with-Azure-DevOps" >> README.md
 			git init
 			git add README.md